mtourne/MetalCNN/README.md

 ## Apple MPS-CNNConvolution

 "Each entry is a float value.
-The number of entries is equal to inputFeatureChannels * outputFeatureChannels * kernelHeight * kernelWidth."
-[3]
+The number of entries is equal to inputFeatureChannels * outputFeatureChannels * kernelHeight * kernelWidth.

+The layout of the filter weight is arranged so that it can be reinterpreted as a 4D tensor (array) weight[outputChannels][kernelHeight][kernelWidth][inputChannels/groups]
+" [3]

 [2] https://www.tensorflow.org/versions/r0.10/how_tos/tool_developers/